ansible/ansible/docs/docsite/rst/intro_configuration.rst

    action_plugins = ~/.ansible/plugins/action_plugins/:/usr/share/ansible_plugins/action_plugins

 Most users will not need to use this feature.
-See :doc:`developing_plugins` for more details.
+See :doc:`dev_guide/developing_plugins` for more details.

 .. _allow_world_readable_tmpfiles: